-- a. comprises urban open space providing the 'Corso' green spine, central parklands and lakelands centre piece in the PDA; - b. includes a lake that is appropriately sized and designed to provide for stormwater management and act as a defining feature of the central parklands; - c. realigns the Maud waterway to provide a key landscape and recreational feature; - d. connects internal precincts and external land uses; - e. accommodates a civic plaza, linear recreation park, local recreation park and gathering spaces; - f. integrates with adjacent development and built form and visually, functionally and physically integrates with the Community Facilities and Entertainment Precinct; - g. incorporates landscaping with endemic species with a preference towards retaining existing remnant vegetation where possible;
+- a. comprises urban open space providing the 'Corso' green spine, central parklands and lakelands centre piece in the PDA; - b. includes a lake that is appropriately sized and designed to provide for stormwater management and act as a defining feature of the central parklands; - c. realigns the Maud waterway to provide a key landscape and recreational feature, and stormwater conveyance; - d. connects internal precincts and external land uses; - e. accommodates a civic plaza, linear recreation park, local recreation park and gathering spaces;